consp1racy/android-support-preference/README.md

 - MultiSelectListPreference items may be incorrectly tinted on Android 2.
   - Observed on Android 4 as well on first opening of multi select dialog.
-- Custom spinner animation is not smooth on Android 6+.

 ## Questions